 Updated lists of authorities empowered to issue export licences are periodically published in the Official Journal of the European Union, series C, as well as the list of customs offices empowered to handle export formalities.

 Introduction and import of cultural goods into the Union

 European Parliament and Council Regulation (EU) 2019/880 on the introduction and the import of cultural goods aims to prevent the illicit trade in cultural goods, in particular when such trade may contribute to the financing of terrorist activities, and to prohibit the import into the Union customs territory of cultural goods that were illicitly exported from third countries.
 It is also expected to have a preventing effect on tax evasion, money laundering and organised crime activities.

-The Regulation is largely inspired by the 1970 UNESCO Convention on the Means of Prohibiting and Preventing the Illegal Import, Export and Transfer of Ownership of Cultural Property and by other relevant international treaties, as well as by the US 1983 Convention on Cultural Property Implementation Act 19 USC 2601 et seq. or Public Law 97-446 referred to as ‘the CPIA’.
+The Regulation is largely inspired by the on the Means of Prohibiting and Preventing the Illegal Import, Export and Transfer of Ownership of Cultural Property and by other relevant international treaties, as well as by the US 1983 Convention on Cultural Property Implementation Act or referred to as ‘the CPIA’.

 The Regulation subjects the import of certain cultural goods which are considered to be ‘particularly endangered heritage’ to import licences and other cultural goods which are considered to be less at risk to importer statements and it ensures that they undergo uniform controls when they are brought into the Union.

 The scope of Regulation 2019/880 only covers cultural goods which were created or discovered in a country outside the Union – unlike Regulation 116/2009 (export) which covers all goods located within the Union’s territory, regardless of their country of cultural origin.